Practical 6: Numeric Data

 Arbitrary Selection Criteria

-OK, now let’s look for the Entire home/apt listings that are more expected than average… to do that let’s get a sense of where the mean and median value fall:
+OK, now let’s look for the Entire home/apt listings that cost more than the average price of all listings… to do that let’s get a sense of where the mean and median value fall:

 Question